20 top takes on 2016

 Danny Cevallos (@CevallosLaw) is a CNN Legal Analyst and a personal injury and criminal defense attorney practicing in Pennsylvania and the U.S. Virgin Islands.

-Marilynn Wann: What Amy Schumer should have said
+Marilyn Wann: What Amy Schumer should have said

 April 8